Grants Precision ISR

 How It Works

-Once extracted, the solution flows through a network of burried surface pipes to a processing facility, where the solution moves through columns containing resin until the resin is fully loaded with uranium.
+Once extracted, the solution flows through a network of buried surface pipes to a processing facility, where the solution moves through columns containing resin until the resin is fully loaded with uranium.
 The uranium is removed from the resin using a salt solution (this process of ion-exchange and regeneration is similar to a home water-softening system).
-The uranium is then removed from the salt solution into a solid form, washed, dried and packed into secure drums for shipment.
+After that, the uranium is then removed from the salt solution into a solid form, washed, dried and packed into secure drums for shipment.
 The solution with the uranium removed is then recirculated back into the injection well and the process is repeated.

-A typical wellfield operates for one to three years which allows reclamation to be perfomed in parallel with uranium extraction as shown below:
+A typical wellfield operates for one to three years which allows reclamation to be performed in parallel with uranium extraction as shown below: